Jamal Adams ‘beyond happy’ with Seahawks as he prepares to face former Jets teammates

 On Friday Adams said: “We had a solid relationship.
 I don’t hate Adam Gase.
 You know, I don’t hate Adam Gase.
 I have no problem with Adam Gase.
 I just didn’t feel he handled certain situations well as a head coach, and that’s just my opinion.
 Everybody is entitled to their opinion.”

-But after spending most of the 20 minutes trying to downplay that Sunday’s game will have extra meaning, he finally acknowledged, “Don’t get me wrong, I would be lying if I said, ‘Wow I’m not excited or I’m about to play my old team.’
+But after spending most of the 20 minutes trying to downplay that Sunday’s game will have extra meaning, he finally acknowledged, “Don’t get me wrong, I would be lying if I said, ‘Wow I’m not excited, or I’m about to play my old team.’
 Of course, right?
 But it’s an even-keel mindset, like I’m not trying to make this about me.”

-Inevitably, though, Adams will get much of the attention Sunday, not only to see how he reacts against his former team but because he has a chance to make NFL history.
+Inevitably, Adams will get much of the attention Sunday, not only to see how he reacts against his former team but because he has a chance to make NFL history.
 He needs one sack to surpass the record for most sacks in a season by a defensive back.
 Adams has 7.5, behind only the eight of the Cardinals’ Adrian Wilson in 2005.

 “Obviously we’re playing against the Jets, and that’s my former team,” Adams said.
 “Will it be sweet (to get the record against the Jets?).
 Yes, of course.
 But at the end of the day I’m going out there to, you know, continue to do my job.”

-That he can get the record caused Pete Carroll on Friday to remind everyone that Adams is “on pace to be the sackingest DB ever” despite missing a third of the season.
+That he can get the record caused Pete Carroll to remind everyone that Adams is “on pace to be the sackingest DB ever” despite missing a third of the season.

-Carroll said the injuries have slowed Adams’ development in Seattle’s defense.
+Carroll said the injuries have slowed Adams’ development in the Seahawks’ defense.
 In practice Friday Adams picked up that a play call meant he had to make an adjustment, Carroll noted.

-“He looked at me and said, ‘I’m getting it, I’m getting it,’ ” Carroll said.
+“He looked at me and said, ‘I’m getting it.
+I’m getting it,’ ” Carroll said.

 Adams said “it’s gonna get scary” when he is fully versed on the defense and everyone gets healthy.